DIJamner/pyrosome/README.md

 Git submodules are used for some dependencies.
 If you did not clone with `--recursive`, run

-    git submodule update --init --recursive
+    make clone_all

 from inside the repository.

-To build the project, run `./build.sh <t>` where `<t>` is the number of threads to use.
+Once the necessary dependencies are cloned, run `make -jN` to build the project, where `N` is the number of threads to use.
+This project benefits substantially from parallel builds, so higher `N` is likely to build much faster, especially for `N <= 4`.

-Important/representative files:

-Metatheory:
+There are some files that take a while to build, so don't be surprised if building takes an hour or more the first time, even with high `N`.

+#Organization

+The source code is split into a `Utils` folder that contains generic library features such as properties of lists and some useful typeclasses, and a `Pyrosome` folder that contains all of the code specific to this project.
+Here's an incomplete outline of the `Pyrosome` directory:

+##Theory

-Term.v - contains basic term syntax definitions
+- Term.v contains basic term syntax definitions
+- Rule.v contains basic rule and language syntax definitions
+- Core.v contains judgment forms and monotonicity properties

+##Compilers

-Rule.v - contains basic rule and language syntax definitions Core.v - contains judgment forms and monotonicity properties CompilerDefs.v - contains definitions related to compiler metatheory Compilers.v - contains the proof of the inductive-implies-semantic theorem
+- CompilerDefs.v contains definitions related to compiler metatheory
+- Compilers.v contains the proof of the central inductive-implies-semantic theorem

-Case Study:
+##Elab

+- Elab.v contains an elaboration judgment for use in filling in object-language implicits
+- ElabCompilers.v is like Elab.v, but for compiler correctness

+##Tools

+- Matches.v contains most of the tactics for working with Pyrosome judgments

+##Lang
+- PolySubst.v contains code that generates simply-typed and polymorphic substitution calculi
-SimpleVSubst.v - the substitution calculus
+- Subst.v contains a dependently-typed substitution calculus
-SimpleVCPS.v - the CPS transformation for STLC SimpleVCC.v - the core closure conversion pass SimpleVCPSHeap.v - the CPS transformation for heap operations CombinedThm.v - The combined corectness result about the full compiler
+- SimpleVCPS.v contains the CPS transformation for STLC
+- SimpleVCC.v contains the core closure conversion pass
+- SimpleVCPSHeap.v contains the CPS transformation for heap operations
+- CombinedThm.v contains the combined corectness result about the full case study compiler